scrapy/scrapy/docs/faq.rst

 How can I instruct a spider to stop itself?
 -------------------------------------------

-Raise the :exc:`~scrapy.exceptions.CloseSpider` exception from a callback.
-For more info see: :exc:`~scrapy.exceptions.CloseSpider`.
+Raise the :exc:`~exceptions.CloseSpider` exception from a callback.
+For more info see: :exc:`~exceptions.CloseSpider`.

 How can I prevent my Scrapy bot from getting banned?
 ----------------------------------------------------